Celester Collier

 He coached Veronica Mars creator and Dawson's Creek and Drive Me Crazy writer Rob Thomas at San Marcos High School in the late 1980s.
 Thomas's team has the second best record under Collier (32–4).

-He has been named District Coach of the Year multiple times and was Bowie High School's Coach of the Year in 1994.
+Collier won numerous District Coach of the Year awards, and was Bowie High School's Coach of the Year in 1994.

 In 2004, Bowie High School was selected as the filming location for the feature film The Quiet.
 The Bowie High School basketball team was chosen to act in the film and Collier was the head coach for Shawn Ashmore's team in the movie.

-In 2006, Collier was named Coach of the Year in Central Texas by the Austin American-Statesman, guiding his team to a 33–3 record.
+In 2006, Collier guided Bowie to a 33–3 record and was named Central Texas Coach of the Year by the Austin American-Statesman.

 In 2019, Collier led Bowie to its first regional tournament in 25 years.